 Julie

-Associate Professor Julie Old is an animal scientist/zoologist at the Western Sydney University in Richmond, NSW.
+Associate Professor Julie Old is a biologist/zoologist at Western Sydney University.
 Julie is passionate about wildlife conservation, having completed a PhD and Postdoctoral Research Fellowship in marsupial biology.
-She has extensive experience in comparative and developmental immunology, native mammal biology, wildlife management, conservation and citizen science.
-In 2006 Julie joined WSU as an academic in Animal Science.
-In between teaching, she conducts her own research.
-Julie’s research combines immunology, developmental biology, molecular biology, anatomy, microscopy, ecological techniques and citizen science to solve important issues in wildlife health and disease, especially marsupials.
-Since 1998, her research has resulted in over 100 peer-reviewed research publications in high impact journals including PLoS One and DCI.
-Julie is the President of the Australian Wildlife Society, and a NSW National Parks and Wildlife Service Regional Advisory Committee and Advisory Council member.
-She also supervises PhD and Masters students working on a range of wombat-related projects.
-She has been exploring sarcoptic mange in wombats for several years and is very concerned about the plight of wombats.
+She has extensive experience in comparative and developmental immunology, native mammal biology, wildlife management, conservation, and citizen science.
+In between teaching, she conducts her own interdisciplinary research that combines immunology, developmental biology, molecular biology, anatomy, microscopy, ecological techniques and citizen science to solve important issues in wildlife health and disease, especially marsupials.
+To date her research has resulted in over 120 peer-reviewed research publications in high impact journals including PLoS One and DCI.
+Julie is a Director on ‘The Wombat Foundation ’ Board, and former Director and President of the Australian Wildlife Society.
+Julie is a member of the NSW National Parks and Wildlife Service Regional Advisory Committee, Advisory Council and Audit and Compliance Committee, and the Environmental Trust Invasive Species Technical Review Committee.
+She also supervises PhD and Masters students working on a range of wombat-related projects, in both bare-nosed wombats and northern hairy-nosed wombats.
+She has been exploring sarcoptic mange in wombats for over a decade and is very concerned about the plight of wombats.
 Her observations of wombats suffering with sarcoptic mange led her to develop the Citizen Science project, WomSAT.
 Using WomSAT Julie aims to enhance the profile of wombats in the wider community and hopes everyone gains a greater appreciation of wombats and their role in the environment.
 She hopes WomSAT is a tool that will help in successfully managing and conserving these wonderful Australian animals for future generations.

 Hayley